Last updated on .

 Accommodation

-We stayed at Colter Bay Campground.
+We stayed at Colter Bay Campground, which has 324 sites and is open from mid-May to late September.
 We arrived around noon and were able to get a great tent site.
 It’s easily the best site I’ve had in any national park.
 It was secluded, had a nice, flat surface for the tent, had a picnic table, fire pit, and its own bear box.
 We were a short walk from the bathrooms.
-Campsites at Colter Bay cost US$50 per night (as of April 2023).
+Campsites at Colter Bay cost US$59 per night (as of April 2024).

-The campground was located at Colter Bay Village.
+The campground is located at Colter Bay Village.
 We used the small grocery store and souvenir shop for our cookout and repair needs.
-There was also a decent restaurant which we used to get out of the rain and warm up.
-They had free wifi in the restaurant but our server wasn’t very friendly (same guy twice).
-A gas station, laundry, and showers were available as well.
+There’s also a decent restaurant which we used to get out of the rain and warm up.
+They had free WiFi in the restaurant but our server wasn’t very friendly (same guy twice).
+A gas station, laundry, and showers are available as well.

 Safety